ndreynolds/jot/README.md

 save the file and exit the editor.
 The program now displays what was added.
 Try adding a few more items.

-* Using the -m flag followed by a string (encapsulated with quotation marks when there's whitespace), adds an item manually, without opening the editor.
+* Using the -m flag followed by a string (encapsulated with quotation marks if there's whitespace), adds an item manually, without opening the editor.

 ### Editing an item ###